Fong20/TryHackMe/Jr Penetration Tester/Intro to Cross-site Scripting.md

 "><script>alert('THM');</script>
 ```

-### Example 3
+### Example 3: Escaping textarea tag
 You're presented with another form asking for your name, and the same as the previous level, your name gets reflected inside an HTML tag, but this time through the textarea tag.

 ![image](https://github.com/user-attachments/assets/a561d252-5476-42d6-bf48-980ad2981bc3)

 ![image](https://github.com/user-attachments/assets/3a089226-6aa1-4f44-8238-546551764b74)

-As a result, we need to escape the textarea tag a little differently from the input one (in Level Two) by using the following payload:
+As a result, we need to escape the textarea tag a little differently from the input one (in example Two) by using the following payload:

 ```html
 </textarea><script>alert('THM');</script>
 ```

-The important part of the above payload is **</textarea>**, which closes the textarea element so the script will run.
+The important part of the above payload is ```</textarea>```, which closes the textarea element so the script will run.

 ![image](https://github.com/user-attachments/assets/a79e0c92-41f7-401f-bce0-16873de04dd1)

-### Example 4
+### Example 4: Escaping Javascript commands
 Entering your name into the form, you'll see it reflected on the page.
 This level looks similar to example one, but upon inspecting the page source, you'll see your name gets reflected in some JavaScript code.

 ![image](https://github.com/user-attachments/assets/5bbf4491-304b-4296-b917-7f4dba14f16f)